PawelAdamWawrzyniak/10xNoteQuiz/README.md

 The application is automatically deployed to Cloudflare Pages on every push to the master branch.

-so you can check the latest version here: [https://10xnotequiz.pages.dev/](https://10xnotequiz.pages.dev/)
+You can check the latest version here: [https://10xnotequiz.pages.dev/](https://10xnotequiz.pages.dev/)

+### Demo User Account

+To explore the application without creating your own account, you can use the demo user credentials:

+- **Email:** `10xdevs@mailinator.com`
+- **Password:** `10Xdevs!`

+The demo account comes pre-populated with sample notes covering topics like Git, Playwright, React, Supabase, and Domain-Driven Design concepts.

 ## 1. Project Description